Meta Platforms, Inc. (NASDAQ:META) Insider Jennifer Newstead Sells 905 Shares

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) insider Jennifer Newstead sold 905 shares of the company’s stock in a transaction on Tuesday, June 25th.
-The stock was sold at an average price of $496.99, for a total transaction of $449,775.95.
-Following the completion of the transaction, the insider now directly owns 38,750 shares in the company, valued at $19,258,362.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) insider Jennifer Newstead sold 905 shares of the stock in a transaction on Tuesday, July 2nd.
+The stock was sold at an average price of $500.57, for a total transaction of $453,015.85.
+Following the completion of the transaction, the insider now directly owns 37,845 shares in the company, valued at approximately $18,944,071.65.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.

 Jennifer Newstead also recently made the following trade(s):